nazreenshah/IS-FedVAE/README.md

 `python sampler.py --dataset="CIFAR10" --n_clients=10 --alpha=0.1`

+## Pretrain models
+The pretrained VAE models are provided in the folder.
+These models are used as the initializations for the proposed method.

-All the parameters can be changed directly in the IS-FedVAE.py file.
+All the parameters required for the experiments can be changed directly in the IS-FedVAE.py file.